juanjcardona13/graphene_django_cruddals/README.md

 ## <a name="usage">👩‍💻 Usage</a>

-To use it, simply create a new class that inherits "`CruddalsModel`" Suppose we have the following models.
+To use it, simply create a new class that inherits "`DjangoModelCruddals`" Suppose we have the following models.

 ```python